SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ## Join a hub site

-Use the **joinHubSite** verb to join the site to a hub. <TBD provide link to more information on hubs and how to get the id>
+Use the **joinHubSite** verb to join the site to a hub. <!-- TBD provide link to more information on hubs and how to get the id -->

 JSON value: